ziqiangao/OnmiData/README.md

 This project aims to document the inner workings of the Omni Entertainment System.

 Omni Entertainment System was made in the 1980's by MB Electronics.
-It was a mostly forgotten system, Techmoan and others have archived carts, but left no documentation for this system
+It was a mostly forgotten system, Some have archived carts, but left no documentation for this system apart from Techmoan's Video

 Visit `Data Stream Format.md` To contribute and read